axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-23-in-the-national-interest.markdown

   <li>A lot of people can collaborate.</li>
   <li>A lot of people can solve problems bigger than themselves by working together with a lot of other people around the world.</li>
  </ul>
- <p>What this means is as much as I may wish for a different history, we are now at a point where we should be coming up with different solutions.
+ <p>What this means is, that as much as I may wish for a different history, we are now at a point where we should be coming up with different solutions not one anchored in the past.
 We can create a better history going forward, without violence, but with collaboration.</p>
- <p>The FIAT system that we’ve inherited has not been viable and will get worse going forward.
-In a search for an alternative, we need to recognize,</p>
+ <p>The <span class="_paradigm">FIAT</span> system that we’ve inherited has not been viable for a while already and will get worse going forward.
+In a search for an alternative, we need to be able to recognize,</p>
  <ul>
-  <li>FIAT hierarchies.</li>
+  <li><span class="_paradigm">FIAT</span> hierarchies.</li>
   <li>How much we accept them.</li>
   <li>How invisible they are.</li>
  </ul>